creamdog/Nancy.Elmah/README.md

 ####Basic logging with secured Elmah interface
 - Add the following to your bootstrapper to log all uncaught exceptions with elmah.
 - Elmah will log all uncaught exceptions.
-- You can browse the Elmah error log at http://yoursite/elmah.
+- If you are logged in with the claim "administrator" you can browse the Elmah error log at http://yoursite/elmah.

 ```c#
 namespace Nancy.Elmah.Asp.Net.Example